Lamb sets table on Thanksgiving as Cowboys beat Giants 28-20

 The Dallas quarterback's winning streak against the Giants started after he lost to them twice when the Cowboys went 13-3 his rookie year in 2016.

-Lamb, who had six catches for 106 yards, had a 25-yard grab over the middle before Elliott’s 6-yard scoring run on the first play of the second quarter.
+Lamb, who finished with six catches for 106 yards, had a 25-yard grab over the middle before Elliott’s 6-yard scoring run on the first play of the second quarter.

 The first one-handed grab by Lamb was a 15-yarder before Schultz's second TD.
 A 23-yarder put Dallas at the 2, and Lamb thought he made another one-handed catch in the back of the end zone.